Chinese Translators | Chinese Interpreters | Worldwide

-English to Chinese, Chinese to English as well as multiple other languages...
+We cover English to Chinese translation & Interpreting services as well as Chinese to English and multiple other languages…

-Our Chinese interpreters have the knowledge and experience to deliver top quality Chinese interpreting at international conferences of all natures; business meetings and all types of technical discussions.
+Our Chinese translation and interpreting services provide Chinese interpreters who have the knowledge and experience to deliver top quality Chinese interpreting at international conferences of all natures; business meetings and all types of technical discussions.
 They also cover court cases, US depositions, arbitrations and hearings, as well as all manner of other events and occasions in major industries.

-Our professional Chinese translators have an in-depth understanding of both the source and target languages allowing them to translate any document quickly and accurately with a high level of linguistic sensitivity.
+Our professional Chinese translation and interpreting linguists have an in-depth understanding of both the source and target languages allowing them to translate any document quickly and accurately with a high level of linguistic sensitivity.

 We cover a variety of legal material and documents including, but not limited to: letters, legal documents, contracts, summonses, evidentiary documents, statements, patents and more.